snandiDS/prokseq-v2.0/README.md

+The dependencies mentioned above are essential.
+However, the executable binaries are bundled in the folder "depend".
+If the user is fetching the package from github [https://github.com/snandiDS/prokseq-v2.1], then the user will get a script [setup.sh] inside the depend folder.
+Please run this script as

+	sh setup.sh

+This script will fetch the required dependencies from http://www.fallmanlab.org.
+The script will also ask if the user wants to compile samtools.
+After running the script and accepting Y for compiling the samtools, the output on the screen would be as follows:

+	-- Viewing
+	   flags          explain BAM flags
+	   tview          text alignment viewer
+	   view           SAM<->BAM<->CRAM conversion
+	   depad          convert padded BAM to unpadded BAM

+This means the program ran succesfully.

 PYTHON LIBRARIES:
 ----------------
 This program is written in python 3.6, and uses the following python libraries. os, subprocess, re, pandas, optparse, math, threading.
 These libraries may be installed using pip.